brito-rafa/k8s-webhooks/other/examples-for-projectvelero/README.md

 We will test 4 cases, each case will be a subdirectory here.

+## Cases

+See design doc for more details.

 ## Case A

-RockBand on Source cluster: v1 (preferred), v1alpha1 RockBand on Target cluster: v1 (preferred), v2beta1
+RockBand on Source cluster: v1 (preferred), v1alpha1

+RockBand on Target cluster: v1 (preferred), v2beta1

 Expected result: v1 being used during restore.